If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 Most notably, the outer sole flares out, giving them a very wide look.
 The upper is stretchy and reminiscent of neoprene and a faux-suede flap goes over that.

-I think these Vessi shoes would make more fashion sense for someone with a sportier wardrobe than mine.
+I think these Vessi sneakers would make more fashion sense for someone with a sportier wardrobe than mine.
 I wasn’t fond of them with shorts or dresses, although I liked how they looked with long pants and a few other outfits.
+I might have preferred the Vessi Weekend shoes, which are lace-up.

 The Everyday Sneakers reminded me of water shoes, aesthetically and fit-wise, so I thought they’d be a good choice for a sea-kayaking excursion.
 It would also be my first chance to test their waterproof resilience.